RoyalDonkey/typst-put-thesis/src/lib.typ

 	/// Font family name (override); string
 	font: "CMU Serif",

+	/// Whether to alternate page numbering on left and right for odd and even pages; bool
+	book-print: false,

 	body,
 ) = {
 	if sys.version < version(0, 12, 0) {